Every new WordPress release is met with great enthusiasm, and WordPress 5.0 “Bebo” is no exception.

 It has replaced the WordPress Classic Editor, TinyMCE and has become a part of the WordPress core with WordPress 5.0 onwards.

 Gutenberg WordPress Editor elevates the experience of creating posts and pages to a new level — enriching the experience of creating content.
-It’s not just a simple writing tool, but a powerful visual editor, based on a block architecture that allows users to create any type of content conveniently.
+It’s not just a simple tool that you can use to write the perfect blog posts, but a powerful visual editor.
+It is based on a block architecture that allows users to create any type of content conveniently.

 In order to eliminate shortcodes and manual HTML blocks and to greatly simplify the process of editing and publishing content, Gutenberg provides dynamic blocks, thus making content creation and page management more user-friendly.